Rhetoric Girls Boarding House

 Assistant Head - Higher Line

-Deputy House Parent (Girls) - Higher Line
+Deputy House Parent - Higher Line Girls, Head of Geography, Deputy Designated Safeguarding Lead

 Excellent pastoral care and the excellent boarding experience further contribute to pupil’s resilience and independence